Arroyo Grande District Cemetery

 The Headstone Photos are available Online

-The Second Index contains the following and can be found in the Arroyo Grande Genealogical Library: Line # ~ Date of Death ~ Date of Burial ~ Name ~ Parent/Spouse [Lines 213-230] ~ Place of Birth ~ Age ~ Place of Death [Lines 1-120] ~ Cause of Death [Begins Line 121] ~ Priest ~ Cemetery ~ Remarks There is a Column that denotes whether or not the Sacrament was performed, but this was not included.
+There is a Column that denotes whether or not the Sacrament was performed, but this was not included.
 This information is available on the hand written pages for those who would wish to have that information for their family files.
-An explanation is necessary about the Columns as they are inconsistent in heading and content.
-Two other matters must be considered: The dates as originally written are not to be taken as accurate, but should be considered 'clues' to work with and to be checked against the records at the San Luis Obispo County Clerk's Office.
-There are 20 pages of entries that consist of the following - A transcribed 'sample' is provided here: A sample image can be seen here.
+A sample image can be seen here.
 14th 1877.
 I the undersigned gave Christian burial in the Catholic Cemetery of Guadalupe to the dead body of Catherine Lind wife of M Lind a native of Ireland & who died in Guadalupe the day previous aged 42 years.
-She received the Sacrament of the Church - M Lynch" One additional note about the above, there may be additional information of interest contained in the 'Burial / Sacrament Notice' that was not entered in the ROI.
-These notes are limited to Line Numbers 1 > 112.
-An ** behind the date on Lines 1 - 112 indicates that date taken from the Burial/Sacrament Notation.
-The alphabetical index also has a numerical notation after the Name - this indicates the page number where the Burial/Sacrament notice can be found.
-All of the hand written pages have been scanned and are available here: They may be copied or downloaded for your personal Genealogical use.
+She received the Sacrament of the Church - M Lynch" The alphabetical index also has a numerical notation after the Name - this indicates the page number where the Burial/Sacrament notice can be found.

 Halcyon Cemetery Barry Lewis has photographed the headstones in the Halcyon Cemetery.
-Headstone Photos are available online.
+Headstone Images are available here.
 General Cemetery Photos & The Unknown's may be found here.
 A fully searchable pdf file of the Index can be found here.

 The USGW Index can be found here.